Jean28518/linux-guides/nextcloud-on-ubuntu-with-caddy/readme.md

 - All Nextcloud sites should be loaded in 2 seconds.
 - Enter every nextcloud site at the top (sometimes the activities app makes trouble)
 - Open a document for online editing (if collabora or only office are included)
+- Verify that the cron job is running
+- Check the administration messages (in administration overview)

 **You are finished!**